This page contains information and guidance on how to submit a complaint to the British Psychological Society.

 48 Princess Road East

-If you are unable to place your complaint in writing and require an alternative method please contact our Governance Manager on 0116 2549568 who will be happy to discuss your individual needs.
+If you are unable to place your complaint in writing and require an alternative method please contact the complaints line on 0116 252 9919 who will be happy to discuss your individual needs.

-Any members of Society staff, including members of the Senior Management Team and Trustees who are sent complaints directly will forward them to the Governance Manager as soon as possible for them to be formally logged and processed.
+5.2 Any members of society staff, including members of the Senior Management Team and Trustees who are sent complaints directly will forward them to Complaints as soon as possible for them to be formally logged and processed.

-Only once the Governance Manager has received the complaint will the timescales provided begin to apply.
+5.3 Only once the your complaints has been received by Complaints will the timescales provided begin to apply.

-To ensure a prompt and detailed response it would be helpful if you (or a person on your behalf) could provide as much information as possible in support of your complaint and in particular please include:
+5.4 To ensure a prompt and detailed response it would be helpful if you (or a person on your behalf) could provide as much information as possible in support of your complaint.
+In particular please include: